This page is the entry point for Archetype's contract documents.

 Operation Expected contract

-StorageService.get_backend(key) Idempotent per (uri, namespace) within one service instance
+StorageService.get_or_create_store(key) Idempotent per (uri, namespace, backend, cache config) within one service instance

 WorldService.create_world(world_id=X) Idempotent by explicit world_id